Your Guide to Exercises for Knee Arthritis

 For those who lead busy lives or want a cost-effective method to treat their condition – home based exercise programs can be a great option.
 Regardless of what type of exercise you choose, the objectives are the same:

-- Increase your ability to balance and make comfortable postural corrections
+- Increase your ability to balance and move confidently

 - Reduce pain, dysfunction and increase your quality of life.

 You will likely have to experiment to some degree to find what works for you.
-In the preceding section you’ll find three exercise routines that are generally appropriate for knee osteoarthritis of different severities.
-Read the description of the symptoms and decide which aligns most with your situation.
-Be sure to consult a health professional before considering any significant lifestyle change such as this.
+In the following section, you’ll discover the Knee Boost home workout program and find three downloadable exercise routines that are generally appropriate for knee osteoarthritis of different severities.
+For the downloadable routines, read the description of the symptoms and decide which aligns most with your situation.
+Be sure to consult a health professional before beginning these or any other exercise program.

 Exercise Programs for Knee Arthritis